EarthScope/msi/README.md

 The CC and CFLAGS environment variables can be used to configure the build parameters.

-In the Win32 environment the Makefile.win can be used with the nmake build tool included with Visual Studio.

 ## Licensing

 GNU GPL version 3.
 See included LICENSE file for details.